knoepdan/CyberSecRappi/as_4_web_1/SameOriginAndCors.md

 img.src does not apply same origin

 **Cookies**
-Cookies do enforce same origin by hostname(domain) but not by port or protocol.
+Cookies do enforce same origin by hostname(domain) but not by port.  (previously also not on protocol but this has changed).
 Secure cookie flag helps as it will only send the cookie via https (encrypted)